 Regarding internal validity, our findings showed that all domains are intercorrelated and measure the same construct: living with HF.
-However, Domain 1—Acceptance is always the first attribute to achieve positive daily living with the disease .
+However, Domain 1—Acceptance is always the first attribute to achieve positive daily living with the disease [11].
 We conclude that only when the person has accepted his/her illness, and thus the new situation, can he/she move on to another attribute of living with chronic illness.
 In this sense, other authors in the chronic condition field [9,15,20] supported this result, showing that acceptance could be an internal process different from the illness through the patient recognizing and assuming reality.
 However, we will verify this aspect in future studies testing the different domains of the LW-CI-HF scale using Rasch analysis.

 Finally, the results regarding known-groups validity showed that the LW-CI-HF scale discriminates depending on marital status, employment situation or the severity of HF according to the NYHA classification and PGIS [48–50].
 We know that HF produces a considerable disruption in patients’ marital and working lives, and these variables are important determinants of clinical outcomes in HF [48,50].
 Regarding the severity of the disease, in previous studies carried out in other long-term conditions, such as Parkinson’s disease [15], we found that patients in early stages of the disease present a better degree of living with Parkinson’s disease (positive living) than patients in more advanced stages (negative living), and we hypothesized that similar results could be found in patients with HF.
-Other researchers [6] also showed that people living with HF may have more sudden changes in symptoms in a short time related to the severity of their structural and/or functional cardiac abnormalities than people with other chronic diseases such as cancer, or diabetes mellitus [6,8,56].
+Other researchers [6,55] also showed that people living with HF may have more sudden changes in symptoms in a short time related to the severity of their structural and/or functional cardiac abnormalities than people with other chronic diseases such as cancer, chronic obstructive pulmonary disease or diabetes mellitus [6,8,56].